-Upon receipt of the NRC license, the shipping and manifesting requirements were modified.
+Upon receipt of the NRC license amendments, the shipping and manifesting requirements could be simplified.
 As the material was classified as an alternate feed source, the transportation requirements followed where those in 29 CFR.
 The shipping requirements were streamlined to meet the needs of 29 CFR and IUC.
-Both needs were met using less paperwork with fine-tuned data, thus saving many man-hours on the project, while still ensuring safe transport of the material.
-In addition to transportation requirements, operations at the Ashland 1 site had to meet all water and air emission standards.
+Both needs were met using less paperwork with fine-tuned data, thus saving many man-hours on the projects, while still ensuring safe transport of the materials.
+In addition to transportation requirements, operations at the Ashland sites had to meet all water and air emission standards.
 Full time air monitoring stations were established, and soil and erosion control measures were undertaken to preclude any runoff problems.
-A half-acre decontamination area was established in the work zone to clean equipment.
+Half-acre decontamination areas were established in the work zones to clean equipment.
 Most importantly, all aspects of human health and safety requirements were established and enforced.

 Workers involved in excavation wore radiation monitors.
-In addition, the entire site was surrounded by full-time air monitoring equipment to confirm that the construction process generated no off-site exposures.
-A decontamination trailer was established for access and egress onto the site.
-Also, the site was secured by a guard force and an eight-foot chain link fence.
-The job is expected to be completed with no lost time accidents and all regulatory requirements will be met.
+In addition, the entire sites were surrounded by full-time air monitoring equipment to confirm that the construction process generated no off-site exposures.
+Decontamination trailers were established for access and egress into the excavation locations.
+Also, the sites were secured by a guard force and an eight-foot chain link fence.
+These jobs are being completed with no lost time accidents, and with all regulatory requirements being met.

-The excavation task at the Ashland 1 site is straightforward.
-First, the site was radiologically surveyed, and as per the SAP, an additional 15 surface soil samples were taken to confirm the field survey findings and the absence of listed hazardous chemical contamination.
-Construction of soil and erosion control structures, a haul road, a perimeter air sampling system, a load out pad, and a decontamination pad were completed.
+The excavation task at the Ashland FUSRAP sites was straightforward.
+First, the sites were radiologically surveyed, and as per the SAP, an additional 15 surface soil samples were taken from each site to confirm the field survey findings and the absence of listed hazardous chemical contamination.
+Construction of soil and erosion control structures, haul roads, perimeter air sampling systems, a load out pad, and decontamination pads were completed.
 Excavation then began in lifts using rough terrain excavators and off-road dump trucks.
-The soil was segregated into "clean" and "dirty" piles, based upon field screening and observation of apparent oily staining.

-After scanning confirmed no external contamination, the soil was transported using off-road dump trucks via a constructed haul road to the rail site approximately one-half of a mile away.
-A concrete and asphalt rail siding was constructed to speed the loading and unloading of intermodal containers.
-The siding was a spur off the main CSX line and was dedicated to construction activities.
+After scanning confirmed no external contamination, the soil was transported using off-road dump trucks via constructed haul roads to the rail site approximately one-half of a mile away.
+A concrete and asphalt loading facility was constructed along a rail spur to speed the loading and unloading of intermodal containers.
+The rail spur was used for both Ashland 2 and 1 and was dedicated to construction activities.
 Prior to loading each intermodal container, a radiation analysis of the soil was conducted by the on site field laboratory and a bill of lading for each container was developed in accordance with 29 CFR.
-As noted above, the soil was shipped beginning 22 June 1999, as alternate feed material rather than waste.
+As noted above, the soil was shipped as alternate feed material rather than waste.
 The designation of alternate feed material allows for a simpler streamlined shipping documentation system that results in secondary cost savings, while still ensuring safe transport of the material.

-The soil is being transported by rail to an off-load site near Cisco, Utah and trucked to the White Mesa Mill near Blanding, Utah for processing.
-A round trip per rail car averages 28 days.
+The soil is transported by rail to off-load sites in southern, Utah and trucked to the White Mesa Mill near Blanding, Utah for processing.
+A round trip per rail car averages about 23 days.
 An added benefit of this rail transport scenario is that no demurrage results due to the quick off-load and reload of intermodal containers at the Utah site.